willbicks/pdu-relay/README.md

 ### Mechanical Specifications

-The assembled module is 55 mm x 45 mm x ~20mm.
-It has 4 holes for M3 screws as shown below.
+The assembled module is 55 mm x 40 mm x ~20mm.
+It has 4 holes for M3 screws that are 47 mm x 32 mm between centers as shown below.

 ![Mechanical drawing of PCB](./images/mechanical.png)